tathagata/entrancer/README.md

 ======
 To expand method calls with corresponding java docs, one needed programmatic access to the API documentation.
 However, there is no way to get javadoc statements for a method programmatically.
 Accordingly, I scraped the jdk documentation and stored them in MongoDB.
 JDKAPIDBAccess.java is meant for access this database.

-This repo contains only the java code and not the tracelab components and the python text processing toolbelt written for entrancer.
+This repo contains only the java code and not the tracelab components or the python text processing toolbelt written for entrancer.